 - Light therapy, which uses natural or artificial ultraviolet light as a form of treatment

-- Topical treatments, which can include creams, ointments
+- Topical treatments, which can include creams, ointments, and lotions

 “You don’t always find the right fit immediately, or you might use a combination of therapies,” says Dr. Peckham.
 “That’s why you need to work closely with your dermatologist to find the most effective treatment for your child.”